France Company Formation 2025 | SARL, SAS from €1

 Frequently Asked Questions

 Yes, foreigners (EU and non-EU) can form a company in France without nationality restrictions.
 There is no residency requirement for shareholders.
-However, directors must demonstrate professional integrity.
+Directors may need a visa if they will reside in France and are non-EU nationals.

 Find Your Lawyer